userver-framework/userver/scripts/docs/en/userver/tutorial/json_to_yaml.md

 make userver-samples-json2yaml
 ```

-After that a tool is compiled an it could be used:
+After that a tool is compiled and it could be used:
 ```
 bash
 $ samples/json2yaml/userver-samples-json2yaml